People Seem Out Of Touch In These 'Am I The Jerk?' Stories

 When her AC went out this past summer, every company that came out to replace the system refused her service (it’s that bad).
 My brother and I have our own HVAC company but she never came to us because it’s gotten so bad she no longer allows family into the house.

-She only came to us after she was left with no choice.
 So of course, we order the system and install it for her free of charge.
 Like clockwork, after a week, the system is completely frozen.
 We go out there to fix it and find every single return and supply vent completely covered with decades of stuff.

 (I should mention, her air handler is in the crawlspace, so we were able to install it without ever entering the home.
 She would not allow us to enter the home).
 We spent hours moving all of her hoards of stuff out from in front of her vents with her badgering us the entire time (“Don’t touch that!”
 “Be careful with that!”
 “I need that!”).

+The following week, we get called out again.
 The system has broken down again.
 This time, she informs us she forgot to mention that she had shoved old blankets down several of the vents years ago to keep the mice and rats from coming through.

 She also did not remember which vents.
 So, again, we spend hours looking down each vent and pulling out the decades-old dry rotted rat urine-covered blankets while being badgered the entire time.
 The following week she called again and I grabbed my brother’s phone before he could answer.

 I picked up the call and said something to the effect of “ Listen, Grandma.
 We love you and we’re doing everything we can for you, Mike (my brother) is too sweet to tell you this, but he is using time, money, and resources that we don’t have every time we come out there and we haven’t had the heart to tell you that this system is never going to run right in that house in that condition.”
-She is, of course, she got defensive, then accusatory, then turned on the waterworks for the famous Hoarder Victim Routine….the whole usual range of emotions within a few seconds (if you have one in your family you know).
+She of course got defensive, then accusatory, then turned on the waterworks for the famous Hoarder Victim Routine….the whole usual range of emotions within a few seconds (if you have one in your family you know).

 Anyway, I know I’m NTJ for standing up to her, I’m just wondering if I’m the jerk for snatching the phone out of Mike’s hand and doing it for him.
 She literally would have drained him of every dime he had and every minute of his time.